armory-io/armory-cli/README.md

 ```

 ### Working Locally With a Mock HTTP Server
-Features may not always be developed in the Deploy Engine API or we may want to test a particular response.
+Features may not always be developed in the Deploy Engine API.
+We may also want to test a particular response.
 This may not be easily
 achieved with unit tests or we may have a need to simulate a state of a deployment during runtime.

 You may run any webserver you like locally which can return a JSON response, but spring-potato is a fine option.
 You can